 The shelter manager is Nick Koutsouros.
 He is responsible for maintaining control and providing general management of the shelter.
 In addition, Nick spends a fair amount of time working to improve the accommodations and services such as collecting magazines for the recreation room, securing furniture for the outdoor family area, and working to make holidays special for all our guests.

-the shelter provided 6100 bed nights for families and single women.
+the shelter provided 6100 bed nights for families.

 Living in Our Shelter

 If you’ve lost your job and exhausted your savings or been caught up in the real estate market collapse, thereby losing the home you’ve had for years, the prospect of living on the street or in your car can be pretty frightening.
 For young children it can be even more devastating, with the loss of all their daily routines and any semblance of stability.
 In this kind of situation, it can be at least mildly reassuring to discover that you can secure thirty days of temporary housing at the Saint Vincent de Paul Homeless Shelter.

 The purpose of the shelter is to provide temporary housing to homeless families while supporting their search for employment, and eventually, securing a new home or apartment.
 There are computers available for guests to use to help them seek work and classes are given to improve their skills interviewing and working effectively on the job.
 The facility has rooms for parents with children.
 To qualify for housing, applicants must pass a drug test.
 About 40% of those wishing accommodations either fail the test or refuse to take it because of the expectation they will fail.
 Along with the drug testing, applicants must be willing to abide by the rules for living in the shelter: stay off drugs, not drink in the shelter, observe the daily 7 p.m. curfew and keep their living area orderly and clean.
 Living in close quarters with strangers can be difficult, so they must also be able to get along.
 Fighting can be a cause for expulsion.